Frequently Asked Questions.

 the person

-AEDs are often placed in public spaces, including offices, schools, shopping malls, grocery stores, and airports.
-Many AEDs are pointed out using (often) green signage.
+AEDs are often placed in public spaces, including offices, schools, shopping malls, grocery stores, and

 No, an AED is not dangerous.
-The AED will analyse the heart-rhythm and will only deliver or advise a shock if needed.
+An AED will only give / advise an electrical shock if correctly applied to a

 CPR (Cardiopulmonary Resuscitation) is an emergency life-saving procedure performed when the